Amanullah Aman: Career

 Aman was charged in 57 cases over public safety.
 On 9 May 2008, he was sentenced to seven years in jail in an extortion case filed on 6 March 2007.
 His wife was also an accused in the case.
 A former officer in charge of Keraniganj Model Police Station was sued for exempting Aman's name from the murder case of a Jubo League politician.

-Aman was the former general secretary of Dhaka District unit of Bangladesh Nationalist Party.
-In October 2009, a businessman in Dhaka asked the government to protect him from Aman who had threatened the businessman for not supporting Bangladesh Nationalist Party.
+Aman was the former general secretary of Dhaka District unit of BNP.
+In October 2009, a businessman in Dhaka asked the government to protect him from Aman who had threatened the businessman for not supporting BNP.

 Aman was charged with burning cars on 9 December 2012 in Tetuljhora and Aminbazar.
 He was indicted in November 2014.

-Aman was sentenced to jail in 2014 over four cases filed against him for violence during general strikes enforced by Bangladesh Nationalist Party.
+Aman was sentenced to jail in 2014 over four cases filed against him for violence during general strikes enforced by BNP.
 He was relieved of charges on 16 November 2016.

 On 3 February 2018, Aman was sent to jail in a case about snatching an accused from police custody.
 His candidacy for the 2018 Bangladeshi general election was rejected by the Election Commission.
-His son, Erfan Ibne Aman Omi, was instead nominated by the Bangladesh Nationalist Party from Dhaka-2.
+His son, Erfan Ibne Aman Omi, was instead nominated by the BNP from Dhaka-2.

+On 30 April 2025, Appellate Division, Supreme Court of Bangladesh acquitted Aman and his wife Sabera Aman in a case filed by the (ACC) in March 2007, accusing the couple of amassing wealth illegally.
+The court also nullified a High Court verdict that had given a 13-year prison sentence for Aman and a three-year sentence for Sabera.

+Aman won the 2026 Bangladeshi general election contesting at the Dhaka-2 constituency securing 163,020 votes while his nearest opponent Bangladesh Jamaat-e-Islami candidate Md.
+Abdul Haq received 78,655 votes.
+On August 15, 2026, he became a member of the National Standing Committee, the highest policy-making forum of the Bangladesh Nationalist Party (BNP).

+Personal life

+Aman is married to Sabera Aman.
+They have a son, Erfan Ibne Aman Omi.